-To generate genome-wide predictions we used the best performing model from the first pipeline described above.
-The stringent threshold for identifying high and low diversified pairs with the logistic regression formula (DFD = degree of functional divergence) was defined by 100 cross-validation test where the FDR was under 5 %.
+To generate genome-wide predictions, we used the best-performing model from the first pipeline described above.
+The stringent threshold for identifying high and low diversified pairs with the logistic regression formula (DFD = degree of functional divergence) was defined by a 100 cross-validation test where the FDR was under 5 %.
 As a result, high/low divergent pairs have >0.5/<0.5 and >0.93/<0.46 DFD values with relaxed and stringent thresholds, respectively.
-A. thaliana genes (longest sequence) were used as queries to search for self-match homologous with DIAMOND v2 (E-value=1e-04) (Buchfink, Reuter, and Drost, 2021).
+Arabidopsis thaliana genes (longest sequence) were used as queries to search for self-match homologues with DIAMOND v2 (E-value=1e-04) (Buchfink, Reuter, and Drost, 2021).
 We only focused on pairs with the best hits, > 30 % identity and > 50 % coverage.
 We identified 7852 pairs, of which 1444/6898 were predicted as high and 723/954 as low diversified duplicates with strict/relaxed thresholds, respectively.
-Ka/Ks (number of nonsynonymous/synonymous substitutions per nonsynonymous/synonymous site) and the similarity of expression patterns (Re) were calculated as described by Ezoe, Shirai and Hanada, 2021.
-An additional table is provided with filters such as same second closest paralog and expression in stress and seedling stages to assist experimental validation in future studies (Supplementary Table S3).
+Ka/Ks (number of nonsynonymous/synonymous substitutions per nonsynonymous/synonymous site) and the similarity of expression patterns (Re) were calculated as described by Ezoe, Shirai and Hanada (2021).
+An additional table is provided with filters, such as the same second closest paralog and expression under stress and in the seedling stages, to assist experimental validation in future studies (Supplementary Table S3).

 Experimental validation of potential divergent paralogs

-The A. thaliana T-DNA insertion line aox1a (SALK_084897) was previously described as knockout and was validated by genotyping before using (Fuchs et al., 2022).
-We characterized aox1c (Sail_420_A04) and aox1d (SM_3_24421) insertion lines as homozygous and knockout by genotyping and RT-PCR analysis, respectively.
-Briefly, RNA was extracted as described by Valledor et al, 2014 and quantified by a Navi UV/Vis Nano Spectrophotometer, integrity was evaluated by agarose gel electrophoresis. cDNA was obtained from 500 ng of RNA using the RevertAid kit (ThermoFisher Scientific), where random hexamers were used as primers following the manufacturer's instructions.
-RT-PCR analysis reported these lines as knockouts because no amplification was detected in the mutants (all primers available in supplementary table S3).
+The A. thaliana T-DNA insertion line aox1a (SALK_084897) was previously described as a knockout and validated by genotyping before use (Fuchs et al., 2022).
+We characterised the aox1c (Sail_420_A04) and aox1d (SM_3_24421) insertion lines as homozygous and knockout by genotyping and RT-PCR analysis, respectively.
+Briefly, RNA was extracted as described by Valledor et al. (2014) and quantified by a Navi UV/Vis Nano Spectrophotometer; integrity was evaluated by agarose gel electrophoresis. cDNA was obtained from 500 ng of RNA using the RevertAid kit (ThermoFisher Scientific), where random hexamers were used as primers following the manufacturer's instructions.
+RT-PCR analysis reported these lines as knockouts because no amplification was detected in the mutants (all primers are available in Supplementary Table S3).

-For stress evaluation, aox1a, aox1c and aox1d seeds were surface-sterilized in a 2.8 % hypochlorite solution and washed several times with sterile water; they were stratified for 3 days at 4 ºC in darkness.
-The in vitro culture of seeds was carried out in 12x12 plates (Greiner) containing 50 ml of MS medium, 5.8 pH, 1 % (w/v) sucrose and 0.8 % (w/v) agar and they were vertically placed under long-day photoperiod (16 h light 21 ºC, 8 h dark 18 ºC) for control conditions.
-To avoid a position effect, the four genotypes (Col-0 as wildtype, aox1a, aox1c and aox1d) were located in every plate position by rotating sectors in different plates.
-For the combined drought-heat stress, 2.5 % PEG8000 (ThermoFisher Scientific) was added to the initial plates and seedlings were subjected to 1 h 37 ºC stress every day at the same hour, gradually increasing and decreasing temperature.
-For the antimycin A (AA) treatment, 50 μM AA (Sigma-Aldrich) was added to the initial plates; control conditions were setted as a mock due to AA being dissolved in ethanol.
-Phenotypic monitoring was conducted 5 days after germination by scanning culture plates with high-resolution scans (EpsonPerfectionV600); hypocotyl and root lengths were measured with ImageJ software (Schneider, Rasband, and Eliceiri, 2012) for at least twelve biological replicates.
-Furthermore 3,3-Diaminobenzidine (DAB) staining (Sigma-Aldrich) was performed 5 days after germination for at least 3 biological replicates per treatment, following the protocol described by Daudi and A. O’Brien, 2012; DAB quantification was carried out by ImageJ.
+For stress evaluation, aox1a, aox1c and aox1d seeds were surface sterilised in 2.8 % hypochlorite solution and washed several times with sterile water; they were stratified for 3 days at 4°C in darkness.
+The in vitro culture of seeds was carried out in 12 × 12 plates (Greiner) containing 50 mL of MS medium, pH 5.8, 1 % (w/v) sucrose and 0.8 % (w/v) agar, and they were vertically placed under a long-day photoperiod (16 h light 21°C, 8 h dark 18°C) for control conditions.
+To avoid a position effect, the four genotypes (Col-0 as WT, aox1a, aox1c and aox1d) were located in every plate position by rotating sectors in different plates.
+For the combined drought-heat stress, 2.5 % PEG8000 (ThermoFisher Scientific) was added to the initial plates and seedlings were subjected to 37°C stress for 1 h every day at the same hour, gradually increasing and decreasing the temperature.
+For the antimycin A (AA) treatment, 50 μM AA (Sigma-Aldrich) was added to the initial plates; control conditions were set as a mock due to AA being dissolved in ethanol.
+Phenotypic monitoring was conducted 5 days after germination by scanning culture plates with high-resolution scans (EpsonPerfectionV600); hypocotyl and root lengths were measured with ImageJ software (Schneider, Rasband, and Eliceiri, 2012) in at least 12 biological replicates.
+Furthermore, 3,3-Diaminobenzidine (DAB) staining (Sigma-Aldrich) was performed 5 days after germination for at least 3 biological replicates per treatment, following the protocol described by Daudi and O’Brien (2012); DAB quantification was carried out using ImageJ.

 RNA-seq data processing